-The stability of the real estate market along with a large inclination among market players to embrace foreign investment has made Portugal, and particularly Lisbon, an attractive place in which to invest.
+The stability of the real estate market along with a large inclination among market players to embrace foreign investment has placed Portugal, and particularly Lisbon, as an attractive place in which to invest.

 Investors around the world want to have a clear idea of the acquisition process and the relevant tax implications arising in connection with these transactions and ongoing ownership.
 Accordingly, we have prepared this real estate investment guide to allow investors to assess the regime and to obtain an overview of the legal issues involved with property acquisitions in Portugal.
-If you have any further questions, please contact our Lisbon Real Estate team.
+For any further questions, please contact our Lisbon real estate team.